rosadecsai/reviewer_profile/README.md

-# reviewer_profile
-The reviewer's profile in peer-review of a manuscript by goal, effort and performance
+# The reviewer's profile in peer-review of a manuscript by goal, effort and performance